morgenstern89/morgenstern89.github.io/about.md

 <p>Welcome to my website, my name is <strong>Sarah</strong>.
 <p>Let me tell you something: <i><strong>I am not a classical IT person.</strong></i>
 <br>My academic background is in the most human-centered field and my corporate career began in Organizational Development.
 Then, I <i><strong>accidently</strong></i> landed in IT when the firm was under restructuring.
-Only one role was offering me a permanent job but from an infrastructure department to help change management and communication campaign of the service desk transformation.
+A job was opening from an infrastructure department to help change management of the service desk transformation.
 A finger snap, I was repositioned to IT.
 <p><strong><i> Hang on, a literature & sociology graduate will work for an IT team? </i></strong>
 <p>It was a shocking transition at that time, without ever realizing that this would later become a <strong>fateful movement</strong> in my entire career.</p>